 There are small museums scattered throughout the town that tell the history of what Harpers Ferry was like in the 1850s/60s.
 It’s really cute to see everything done up with decor that would’ve been used centuries ago.
 The museums are small but free to stop in and have a peek.
 You can see John Brown’s Fort and imagine what it must have been like back in 1859.

 One place I recommend going is True Treats Historic Candy.
 It’s a candy shop that sells historically accurate and inspired candy and it’s not just limited to the Civil War era.
 The tags also have historical facts about the candy so it’s a learning experience as well.
+I found out the ancient Egyptians had marshmallows.
 This is a super cool place to stop in and buy from.
 But don’t worry – if you can’t make it to Harpers Ferry, they do sell their products online.